How To Set Up an Asset Protection Trust and How Does It Work?

 The distinguishing feature of an Asset Protection Trust compared to an ordinary Trust is that it is “self-settled”.
 This means that the Settlor and the Beneficiary can be the same person (i.e. you).

-Asset Protection Trusts are a special type of trust which have the following two important characteristics:
+Asset Protection Trusts or APTs are a special type of trust which have the following two important characteristics:

-The above two characteristics of APTs are what make them so effective for use as asset protection vehicles.
-The excellent feature of APTs is that that, under ordinary circumstances, you do actually have relative control over the assets in the funds (through the trustee whom you have appointed).
+The above two characteristics of asset protection trusts are what make them so effective for use as wealth protection vehicles.
+The excellent feature of asset protection trusts is, that under ordinary circumstances, you do actually have relative control over the assets in the funds (through the trustee whom you have appointed).

 However, in the case that there is a court order which requires you to hand over your funds to a creditor, the trustee is legally obliged to step in and protect the trust’s assets.
 This is because the Trustee’s primary duty is to the trust, and so can refuse to cooperate with the grantor if they are deemed to be acting under duress.